Entries from June 2008 ↓

 June 2nd, 2008 — Grammar & Spelling

-I vs. me.
-As children, we were so often corrected for misusing me that many of us now think I is always right while me has become the evil impostor.
+Is it I or me?
+As children, we were so often corrected for misusing me that many of us think I is always right while me has become the evil impostor.

 When we would say, “Me and Rebecca are going to the store,” it’s likely that someone drilled into our young heads: Rebecca and I. Rebecca and I. Rebecca and I.

-We’ve been led to believe that I sounds refined while me sounds common or uneducated.
-So we overcorrect by saying: Can Sean go to the ballgame with Mark and I?
+We’ve been led to believe that me sounds common or uneducated, so we overcorrect by saying: Can Sean go to the ballgame with Mark and I?
 Join Dad and I for breakfast tomorrow.
 This gift is from you and I.

 But contrary to popular belief, I isn’t always refined, educated, OR correct.
-So what’s a girl to do?
 Continue reading →